kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I tell him what's going on with me very openly - about how I am homeless, and jobless, living in my car essentially, because I'd been sedated and raped repeatedly for years and live-streamed from my spy-cam apartment in Dénia, Spain to the world, and how since then I am stalked by criminal gangs and secret service wherever I go in the world.
 - He tells the others my answers.
 - We didn't finish all the questions so I answer the rest of them directly to the group.
-- When I get to "what's your party trick" or the next question, I tell them "I have survived repeated poisoning attempts by criminal gangs"..
+- When I get to the question after "what's your party trick" (which I can't remember, something like what will you be remembered for, they can confirm), I tell them "I have survived repeated poisoning attempts by criminal gangs"..
 - I explain I have been poisoned repeatedly, I explain by criminal gangs, and I tell them I don't die.
 - No-one seems particularly surprised or mentions it again.